 Internal projects can qualify too

 In a 2016 survey commissioned by ForrestBrown, only 31% of respondents (UK business leaders) thought that internal projects could qualify for R&D tax credits.
 This is a misconception that could be causing innovative companies a fortune.
-Iain Miller, Head of Innovation at Rufus Leonard illustrates this point:
+Iain Millar, Head of Innovation at Rufus Leonard illustrates this point:

 R&D tax credits have had a big impact on our business.
 The incentive was still a new concept to us and we weren’t sure of the value of the benefit we might receive.
-In fact, the credit helped fund some refurbishment of our premises which we may have been more costly to finance by other means.
-Iain Miller, Head of Innovation at Rufus Leonard
+In fact, the credit helped fund some refurbishment of our premises which may have been more costly to finance by other means.
+Iain Millar, Head of Innovation at Rufus Leonard

 The qualifying internal projects at Rufus Leonard revolved around building digital infrastructures in which they could more efficiently undertake their QA process and make deployments; and developing frameworks for quickening the production of projects, for example, responsive websites.